- Marvel at Split's ancient stone sphinxes brought back from Egypt 3,500 years ago

 Cycling tour duration: 3-5 hours

-Day 5: Korčula to Dubrovnik via Pelješac Peninsula
+Day 5: Korčula to Dubrovnik via Pelješac Peninsula's Wine Region

 When you're ready, make your way to the historic coastal fortress city of Dubrovnik.
-The remainder of the day will be at your leisure, allowing time for you to wander and explore this magical city.
-Depending on when you arrive, you may have time to hop aboard a cable car and ride to the top of Srđ Mountain for stunning vistas of Dubrovnik and the nearby Elafiti Islands.
+The early evening will be at your leisure, allowing time for you to wander and explore this magical city.
+You might like to consider finding your way to Buza Bar to enjoy a cocktail while taking in the sunset.

 After touring the streets and alleys, you'll head for Lovrijenac Fortress as well as the city's impressive defensive walls, the second-largest set of city walls in the world.
 At certain places the wall rises 75 feet high, offering excellent vantage points for photos of the coastline.